How to Create & Edit Action-Driven Tooltips

-As a guiding pattern, tooltips generally have a Next button that allow users to move at their own pace as they learn more about your platform.
+As a guiding pattern, tooltips generally have a 'Close' or 'Next' button that allows users to move at their own pace as they learn more about your platform.

-Here's what a default tooltip looks like:
+Here's what a default tooltip looks like (notice the next button):

-And here is an action-driven tooltip:
+And here is an Action-Driven tooltip:

-- Create a new tooltip flow or open one you've already created in your editor
+1. Create a new tooltip flow or open one you've already created in your editor

-- Select the element you want your action-driven tooltip to interact with - in the below example, users should click the Add Project button to close this tooltip
+2. Select the element you want your action-driven tooltip to interact with - in the below example, users should click the Add Project button to close this tooltip

-*A quick note, make sure the element you are selecting is the whole entire button and not just the text inside the element
+Pro Tip: make sure the element you are selecting is the whole entire button and not just the text inside the element

 3. Select the cog icon next to the tooltip to display its settings.